DavidNash2024/Win32xx/RibbonFrame/ReadMe.txt

   enabled or disabled depending on the state of a View.

-This example demonstratues how to override IUICommandHandler::Execute to respond to button clicks on the ribbon.
+This example demonstratues how to override IUICommandHandler::Execute to respond to button clicks on the ribbon, and IUICommandHandler::UpdateProperty to configure parts of the ribbon.

 Prerequisites:
 ==============